malramsay64/phd-thesis/00_Introduction/introduction.md

 a single activated process.
-This non-Arrhenius behaviour is shown in @fig:angell, where the viscosities of molecular liquids are plotted.
-Values along the diagonal from bottom left to top right describe an Arrhenius temperature dependence of the viscosity.
+This non-Arrhenius behaviour is shown in @fig:angell, where the viscosities of molecular liquids are plotted. values along the diagonal from bottom left to top right describe an Arrhenius temperature dependence of the viscosity.
 The highly non-Arrhenius temperature dependence of the viscosity is characteristic of molecular liquids.
 The Vogel--Tammann--Fulcher[^vtf] (VTF) relation [@Debenedetti2001]
-describes the non-Arrhenius behaviour of the viscosity $\eta$
+is a widely used relation describing non-Arrhenius behaviour of the viscosity $\eta$

 $$ \eta = A \exp(\frac{B}{T-T_0}) $$ {#eq:VTF}